 - Like GLD, Bond prices also broke support and triggered a sell-signal.

+- However, this past week, as "trade deal turbulence" returned, bonds rallied back to the top of its current downtrend channel.

-- Watch your exposure and either take profits or shorten your duration in your portfolio.
+- Watch your exposure and either take profits or shorten your duration in your portfolio for now.

-- As noted last week, with the oversold condition in place, we got the bounce we were looking for.
+- As noted last week, with the oversold condition in place, the bounce we were looking for arrived.
 Given bonds are still oversold, an equity correction will like move bond prices higher short-term.
 Use any bounce to rebalance holdings.

 - Short-Term Positioning: Bullish

 - Last Week: Hold positions

-- o This Week: Hold positions
+- This Week: Hold positions

 - Stop-loss is moved up to \$132.50

 - Long-Term Positioning: Bullish